Navid200/xDrip/docs/Dexcom_page.md

 # Dexcom

-If you use xDrip as a collector from a G5 or G6 transmitter, this page contains information that may help you.
+If you use xDrip with a Dexcom G5 or G6 transmitter, this page contains information that may help you.

 [Dexcom basics](./Dexcom-Basics.md)
 [G5 recommended settings](./G5-Recommended-Settings.md)